This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 You will have to lie flat for up to 2 hours so the cement can fully harden.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.

 - Your neurological signs will be checked after surgery.
 These are also called neuro signs, neuro checks, or neuro status.
-Caregivers check your eyes, your memory, and how awake and alert you are.
-This helps tell caregivers how your brain is working after your surgery.
+Healthcare providers check your eyes, your memory, and how awake and alert you are.
+This helps tell healthcare providers how your brain is working after your surgery.

 - You may have an allergic reaction to the bone cement.
 Your nerves and spinal cord may be damaged.
 Spinal cord damage may cause you to leak spinal fluid.
 This can cause paralysis.
 You may be bruised or get an infection after surgery.
 Vertebrae that are near the surgery area may break.
 Cement may leak into your spinal cord, kidneys, and blood vessels.
 Cement leaks may travel into your lungs and brain.
 This can be life-threatening.